Metaswitch/clearwater-docker/README.md

   - In each file ending depl.yaml you will need to:
     - edit the image path to match the path to the repository that you pushed your images to
     - edit the value of the ZONE attribute to match the domain of your Kubernetes cluster -- by default it is "default.svc.cluster.local" which will work for a "default" Kubernetes cluster
   - Decide how you want to access Bono and Ellis from outside of the cluster.
-By default the Bono and Ellis services are exposed as NodePorts.
-They can be accessed via the IP address of any of your cluster nodes, using the following ports:
+    - By default Ellis is exposed via a NodePort service.
+It can be accessed via the IP address of any of your cluster nodes on port 30080.
+If you wish to change this you can do so by modifying ellis-svc.yaml.
-    - Ellis: 30080
-    - Bono (UDP): 30060
-    - Bono (TCP): 31060, 31062
-    If you are running in a cloud provider you may alternatively choose to expose these services via a LoadBalancer.
-To do this simply change the service "Type" to LoadBalancer in ellis-svc.depl and bono-svc.depl.

-    Note if you are running in GKE and use the LoadBalancer option then firewall rules will be configured automatically.
-If you choose to use the default NodePort option then you will need to add the firewall rules manually.
-This can be done from the command line using gcloud if you have it installed.  e.g.
+      Depending on your platform you may need to manually create a firewall rule to allow access to this port.
+E.g. on GKE this can be done from the command line using gcloud if you have it installed.  e.g.
-    - gcloud compute firewall-rules create bono-udp --allow udp:30060
-    - gcloud compute firewall-rules create bono-tcp --allow tcp:30478,tcp:31060,tcp:31062
       - gcloud compute firewall-rules create ellis --allow tcp:30080
+    - Bono is more challenging to expose due to the following requirements.
+      - Each Bono pod must be configured with an externally routable IP address by which that specific pod can be uniquely accessed (configured in bono-depl.yaml as the PUBLIC_IP).
+Bono will record-route itself in SIP messages using this IP and susbequent SIP messages to that IP address must be guaranteed to hit the same Bono instance.
+      - Port 5060 in the Bono pod must be accessible via port 5060 on the external IP address.
+It is not possible to e.g. NAT port 5060 in the pod to port 30060 on the external IP.
+This is because Bono always record-route's itself in SIP messages as <PUBLIC_IP>:5060.
+      In the default kubernetes configuration we expose Bono using a LoadBalancer service with a statically assigned external IP address.
+This means that
+      - you can only have a single Bono instance (as subsequent SIP requests in a session must be guaranteed to be routed back to the same Bono instance so you cannot have the load balancer balance across multiple Bonos)
+      - you can only support SIP over UDP or TCP (not both simultaneously) as Bono cannot have separate external IP addresses for each of UDP and TCP, and a single Kubernetes LoadBalancer service can't support multiple protocols.
+      To use the default configuration you must ensure that
+      - your Kubernetes cluster is running on a platform that supports LoadBalancer services
+      - there is a static external IP address available that the load balancer can use (e.g. on GKE you must explicitly provision this first)
+      - you must replace the value of loadBalancerIP in bono-svc.yaml and PUBLIC_IP in bono-depl.yaml with this external IP address.

 ### Deploy Clearwater in Kubernetes